Kong/docs.konghq.com/app/konnect/vitals/generate-reports.md

    * **Service report**: Generate a report based on Services catalogued in Service Hub.
    * **Route report**: Generate a report based on Routes.
-   * **Application report**: Generate a report based on Applications registered on your Developer Portal.
+   * **Application report**: Generate a report based on Applications registered on your Dev Portal.

    Depending on the report type you choose, the available metrics and entities will change.